abhaythomas/master_thesis_vslamlab_robustness/README.md

 This repo does not currently include the full experiment-launch scripts/pipelines.
 To reproduce runs end-to-end, use your VSLAM-LAB experiment definitions and treat this repository as the output/analysis companion.

-## Suggested additions (optional)

-If you want this to become fully self-contained, add:
-1. dataset preparation instructions,
-2. experiment launch commands/config files,
-3. evaluation scripts used to produce consolidated tables,
-4. a short data dictionary for each key CSV schema.

 ## License

 No explicit license file is currently present.